 - Students are taught to develop their independence and self-help skills, for example making a hot drink or a snack, tying a shoelace, completing a short task independently.

-Students with sensory difficulties follow a daily sensory diet which may include sensory circuits etc.
+- Students with sensory needs follow a daily sensory diet which may include sensory circuits etc.

-Students with physical difficulties follow weekly physiotherapy programme and weekly hydrotherapy programme if applicable.
-All students with physical difficulty should have a change of seating every day.
+- Students with physical needs follow a weekly physiotherapy programme and a weekly hydrotherapy programme if applicable.
+These students with should have a change of position every day.

 Advanced Maths and Advanced English – weekly groups take place for students working within GV8 across KS3 and KS4.

 Advanced PE – students who are physically able participate in weekly Advanced PE, focusing on team games and skills.

 Advanced PSHE – girls/boys group.